 BRHG's vocal style is characterised by the use of growled vocals or screamed vocals complemented at times by clean vocals on their latest release.
 Jaredi is also known for his high-pitched scream technique used as an additional nuance.
 Guitarist Lauri also does backing vocals on the songs, starting from Where the Oceans Burn.
 Their lyrics have always had a realism based approach.
 In early albums, such as Where the Oceans Burn, the lyrics focused more on mankind, environmental issues and other global themes, whereas in later albums, such as Your Highness, lyrical contents are more about personal issues and experiences, thoughts, and other introspective themes.

-Bloodred Hourglass was nominated as "Metal of the year" in Emma Gaala, the biggest annual music event in Finland that took place on February 5th 2022 at Helsinki Icehall.
+Bloodred Hourglass was nominated as "Metal of the year" in Emma Gaala, the biggest annual music event in Finland for two of their newest releases, "Your Highness" and "How's the Heart?".

 Where the Oceans Burn (2015)